rchamara/gapstar-assignment/README.md

 ```
 in your root folder

-this will generate a new image in the build folder inside the root
+this will generate a new image in the build folder inside the root and will return success message and file path in console.

 available arguments are
 ```